timescale/docs/use-timescale/hypertables/about-hypertables.md

 Space partitioning is optional.
 It is not usually recommended for regular hypertables.

-A more recommended way to increase input/output performance on single hypertables is to use RAID (redundant array of inexpensive disks).
+A good alternative way to increase input/output performance on single hypertables is to use RAID (redundant array of inexpensive disks).
 RAID virtualizes multiple physical disks into a single logical disk.
 You can then use this single logical disk to store your hypertable, without any space partitioning.

 Space partitioning is useful if you have multiple physical disks, each corresponding to a separate tablespace.
 Each disk can then store some of the space partitions.
 If you partition by space without this setup, you increase query planning complexity without increasing I/O performance.
 For more information, see the
 [distributed hypertables][about-distributed-hypertables] section.

 ## Hypertable indexes